Meridian (film)

 Meridian is a 2016 film noir thriller film directed by Curtis Clark and written by Clark and James Harmon Brown.
 The film stars Kevin Kilner, Reid Scott, and Elyse Levesque, and focuses on detectives investigating the disappearances of three men in 1940s Los Angeles.
 It was released on Netflix and Xiph.org in September 2016.

 While Meridian was given an official release, the film serves primarily as testing material for video codecs and 4K streaming quality.
 The film incorporates material that is difficult to stream, such as smoke, rain and harsh lighting.
-It was released under a Creative Commons license so that other streaming services may use it for their own tests.
+It was released under a Creative Commons license so that other streaming services and technology reviewers may use it for their own tests.

 Plot

 In 1947 Los Angeles, veteran detective Mac Foster (Kevin Kilner) talks with his younger partner Jake Sullivan (Reid Scott) about the disappearance of three men near a rock overlooking a beach.
 Mac explains that the three had no connection to one another, except that they were all divorced.
 He also mentions there was a witness to the last disappearance who had described supernatural goings-on.

 At Mac's behest, Jake drives to the scene.
 On the way, it begins to rain.
 Through his rearview mirror, he notices a woman (Elyse Levesque) sitting in his back seat; when he turns to look, the seat is empty.
 Later, Mac finds Jake's car, abandoned, near the rock, and a storm rapidly rolls in.
 Mac wanders from the car and across the beach, entering a large cave.

 Inside the cave is a ventriloquist's dummy, a clock whose numbers appear to rotate, a stained-glass window, and footage of Mac himself projected onto the wall.
 He then comes across the three missing men, as well as Jake, frozen still.
 The woman appears again, behind Mac, as the film ends.